os3k1mtr1l/stopwatch/README.md

 Time::Stopwatch myStopwatch;
 ```
 After you can use .start() and .stop() methods to create an reference points in time of execution code.
 And after stop the stopwatch execute .getRuntime() method to get double value of delta time of reference points.
-If you not stop the stopwatch it returns -1 for your time execution.
+If you not stop or started the stopwatch it returns -1 for your time execution.

-Returns 0 if not started.
+It clears off begin and end to zero after giving you delta of time.
+So it can be reused multiple times.

 ## Example
 ```cpp